Shop RNIB Donate now

 • What are the benefits, risks and possible complications of cataract surgery?

-• Will I need additional tests before surgery for cataracts?
+• Will I need additional tests before surgery?

 • Will any of my medications interfere with the surgery in any way?